tnm/redweb/README.md

 ##RedBottle

 RedBottle is a small, pluggable application skeleton that's designed to neatly integrate Bottle with Redis.
-Bottle is a simple, yet powerful Python framework, with built-in routing and templating.
+Bottle is a simple, cool, fairly powerful Python micro-framework, with built-in routing and templating.
 Redis is a fast, powerful, persistent key-value store.
 Combined, they make a great combination!

 RedBottle uses a straight-forward, REST-like style to add, remove, and show key-values.